Geodesic Models with Convexity Shape Prior: Convexity-constrained Geodesic Models

 where $1 \leq k_* \leq K$ is the index for which the maximum (\ref{eq_SchemeApprox}, right) is attained, by the envelope theorem.
 Inserting the finite differences \eqref{eq_SchemeAsy} we can approximate the geodesic flow vector \eqref{eq_SchemeV}

 where $u : \bM_h \to \bR$ denotes the numerical scheme solution \eqref{eq_SchemeMax}.

-\section{Convexity-Constrained Geodesic Models}
+\section{Convexity-constrained Geodesic Models}

-We introduce three new geodesic models featuring both a convexity shape prior and a penalization of curvature.
-More precisely, these models impose a constraint on the \emph{sign} of the curvature, as motivated by the following definition. \begin{definition}[\textbf{Simple Closed Convex Curves}] A simple closed planar curve $\gamma$, smooth and parametrized in counter-clockwise order, is said convex iff its curvature $\kappa$ in Eq.~\eqref{eq_Curvature} is non-negative. \end{definition}
+We introduce three new geodesic models which feature both a convexity shape prior and a penalization of curvature.
+More precisely, these models impose a constraint on the \emph{sign} of the curvature, as motivated by the following definition. \begin{definition}[\textbf{Simple Closed Convex Curves}] A simple closed planar curve $\gamma$, smooth and parametrized in a counter-clockwise order, is said convex iff its curvature $\kappa$ in Eq.~\eqref{eq_Curvature} is non-negative. \end{definition}

 In the remaining of this section, we thus design curvature penalty functions $\kC$, which partly coincide with the penalty $\cC$ of the RSF, Dubins and EM elastica models, but also enforce the non-negativity of the curvature.
 We then derive the corresponding geodesic metrics $\kF$, Hamiltonians $\kH$ and their discretizations in the HFM framework \eqref{eq_SchemeApprox}.
-In the text, the convexity constrained objects $\kC$, $\kF$, and $\kH$ are distinguished from their classical counterparts $\cC$, $\cF$, and $\cH$ by the choice of font.
-Further discussion of the search space for geodesic curves, ensuring that the physical projection is simple and closed, is postponed to Section~\ref{sec_SearchingSpace}.
+In the text, the convexity-constrained objects $\kC$, $\kF$, and $\kH$ are distinguished from their classical counterparts $\cC$, $\cF$, and $\cH$ by the choice of font.
+Further discussion of the search space for geodesic paths, ensuring that the physical projection is simple and closed, is postponed to Section~\ref{sec_SearchingSpace}.

 A curvature penalty $\kC : \bR \to ]0,\infty]$, enforcing convexity by imposing a non-negative curvature, should obey by design